SudaravanM/Microsoft-Engage-2021/README.md

 # Microsoft-Engage-2021
- This Repository contains all the code related to the Teams Clone app I made for the Microsoft Engage 2021.
+ This Repository contains all the code related to the Teams Clone App from me for the Microsoft Engage 2021.

  ## Techstack:
     - NodeJS for Backend.